wails

 Key Features:

-- Use standard Go for backend logic.
+- Standard Go for backend logic.

-- Supports any frontend technology (HTML/JS/CSS) for building UIs.
+- Supports any frontend technology (HTML/JS/CSS).

-- Pre-built templates for rapid frontend development.
+- Pre-built templates for rapid UI development.

-- Cross-platform support (Windows, macOS, Linux).
+- Cross-platform compatibility (Windows, macOS, Linux).

 - Uses native rendering engines (no embedded browser).